AmingAndrei/violence.website/content/factions/pale/viridian.md

 Organizational Hierarchy

-Evergreen is directed by a single Administrator, appointed internally and confirmed by the Executive.
+Viridian is directed by a single Administrator, appointed internally and confirmed by the Executive.
 The Administrator reports directly to the Executive.